 The Education Team is made up of Circle members who plan and present programs to Circle members, parishioners, and the public that educate on matters of immigration.

-Five Zoom programs were presented during our summer of education.
+Five Zoom programs were presented during our summer of education in 2020.
 They were recorded and can be watched on our website.
 (Click here for the Newsletter/Video tab.)

 - Immigration Crisis and Our Faith

 - Historical Background for the Causes of Mexican and Central American Migration

 - Immigration Law in the United States: Then and Now

 - The Current Situation: Immigration Rights and Legislation

 The Direct Support team of Circle members work with immigrants in the Metro Detroit area daily to help them obtain basic needs, medical care and legal help.
 Circles have also been instrumental in helping immigrants obtain jobs and, in one case, establish a small business.